HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

-To further analyze the impact of data augmentation methods, we visualize the calibration reliability plots \cite{guo2017calibration}, as shown in Figure~\ref{fig:calibration}.
+To further analyze the impact of data augmentation methods, we visualize the calibration reliability plots \cite{guo2017calibration}, as shown in Fig.~\ref{fig:calibration}.
 The reliability plots provide a qualitative assessment of the neural network's confidence calibration, depicting expected detection accuracy as a function of confidence.
-Figure~\ref{fig:calibration} presents the reliability plots for both SELD-Teacher and SELD-Student models shown in Table~\ref{tab: table2} for the ``male speech'' sound class across different augmentation approaches.
+Fig.~\ref{fig:calibration} presents the reliability plots for both SELD-Teacher and SELD-Student models shown in Table~\ref{tab: table2} for the ``male speech'' sound class across different augmentation approaches.
 Perfect calibration is indicated by points adhering to the 45$^{\text {o}}$ reference line.
 Curves above the line suggest underconfidence, while those below indicate overconfidence.
 Given that the SED task involves binary classification, where a sound is considered active when the predicted probability exceeds a threshold of 0.5, the plot exclusively displays the confidence region above this threshold.
 The red dashed line indicates the ideal calibration.
 It is observed that the baseline systems, without the use of data augmentation methods, are prone to overconfidence.
 PointMix and PatchMix demonstrate consistent positive effects on the calibration of neural networks for sound event detection, indicating the reliability of models trained with these data augmentation methods.
 The visualization analysis corroborates the findings listed in Table~\ref{tab: table2}.

-Figure~\ref{fig:mse_dist} illustrates the MSE distribution for the SSL task on the STARSS23 dataset for the SELD-Teacher and SELD-Student models trained with PointMix and PatchMix.
-From Figure~\ref{fig:mse_dist}, it is evident that models trained without data augmentation consistently exhibit higher MSE in both audio-only and audio-visual systems.
+Fig.~\ref{fig:mse_dist} illustrates the MSE distribution for the SSL task on the STARSS23 dataset for the SELD-Teacher and SELD-Student models trained with PointMix and PatchMix.
+From Fig.~\ref{fig:mse_dist}, it is evident that models trained without data augmentation consistently exhibit higher MSE in both audio-only and audio-visual systems.
 The proposed PointMix and PatchMix methods address this limitation by generating additional training samples through linear interpolation of hidden representations and losses, which guide the optimization of SELD tasks.
-This dual mechanism of hidden-space augmentation and loss-based regularization significantly enhances model robustness, resulting in markedly lower MSE compared to the baseline system—a finding that aligns with the localization metrics reported in Table~\ref{tab: table2}.
+This dual mechanism of hidden-space augmentation and loss-based regularization greatly enhances model robustness, resulting in lower MSE compared to the baseline system, which aligns with the localization metrics reported in Table~\ref{tab: table2}.